Cannabis Rehab & Addiction Treatment

 Aftercare involves working on the coping techniques you learned in rehab, nurturing healthy relationships (new and old), and finding activities and causes that benefit your new sober life.
 We are also available on a confidential helpline if you encounter any problems or setbacks along the way.

-We also work with local support groups and other charities to encourage you to keep discussing your journey and thoughts, while feeling the benefit of a like-minded community who know what you’re going through.
+We also work with local support groups and other charities to encourage you to keep discussing your journey and thoughts, while feeling the benefit of a like-minded community that know what you’re going through.
 The benefits of aftercare plans are enough to warrant attending inpatient treatment.

 Types of Rehab